xyproto/orbiton/README.md

 * Obtain an API key from [openai.com](https://platform.openai.com/account/api-keys) and set it as the `OPENAI_API_KEY`, `OPENAI_KEY` or `CHATGPT_API_KEY` environment variable.
 * Press return after writing ie. `!write a function that adds two numbers` or `// Write a function that adds two numbers`.
-* Watch syntax highlighted code being generated in front of your eyes.
+* Watch syntax highlighted code being generated beforeyour eyes.
 ChatGPT generates the code.
 * Press `Esc` to stop code from being generated.
 * Select `Fix as you type` from the `ctrl-o` menu to let ChatGPT try to correct every line as it is typed in.
 The API key must be set for the menu option to appear.